Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Methods

 \section{Methods}

 In this section we present two methodologies for evaluating cooling center coverage.
 Section \ref{Witness Complex} introduces our topological approach using persistent homology of a filtered witness complex to identify the vulnerable locations.
-Subsequently, Section \ref{Score} defines a \textit{heat vulnerability index} (HVI), inspired by existing literature.
-We use this more standard approach to studying vulnerability as a comparison to the topological approach.
-Note that our topological approach uses census blocks, however due to the availability of demographic data, the HVI score can only be computed for census tracts.
+Section \ref{Score} defines a \textit{heat vulnerability index} (HVI), inspired by existing literature, to serve as a comparison to the topological approach.

+In order to represent the spatial layout of the city, we use geographic units that are used by the U.S. Census Bureau to aggregate data.
+Our topological approach uses census blocks, the smallest geographic unit used by the Census Bureau, while the HVI was computed at the census tract level.
+This is because the demographic data needed to compute the HVI is only available at the census tract level.
+See Appendix \ref{AppendixData} for more details.